 - Door weather stripping or pieces of rubber

-Soundproof the door.
-Cover the inside of the door with carpet (but leave room for the door knob!).
+Cover the inside of the door with a carpet (but leave room for the doorknob!).
 Apply weather stripping until the door fits as snugly as possible into the frame.

 - Egg carton

-Depending on the material that works for you, these are the basic steps for DIY soundproofing!
+Depending on the material which works for you, these are the basic steps for DIY soundproofing!